 any held out

 P.S: Unless man learns how to alter orbits or change spheres he'll remain essentially meaningless, except to himself of course.
-So I'd be impressed meeting someone who's not a slow-burning chemical reaction, a walking bio-factory, and still says hello...
+It's not going to happen, but I'd be impressed meeting someone who's not a slow-burning chemical reaction, a walking bio-factory, and still says hello...
 Someone not taking in 3 times a day, excreting no waste, not having to breathe for a life.
-Someone equal to the Universe, not a slave to it, not a bubble.
+Someone equal to the Universe, not a slave to it, not a bubble or soapbell.
 Without a penis as link, without a navel, become a small roving planet.
-Yes, man the Planet, Planet Man, not establishing a blood-line to the gods, apotheosizing, not Promethean, not even a Nietzschean Man God, a true phenomenon, significant, so much more than little Emperors and small Popes...
+Yes, man the Planet, Planet Man, not establishing a blood-line to the gods, apotheosizing, not Promethean, not even a Nietzschean Man God, a true phenomenon, truly significant and so much more than little Emperors or small Popes...

 Transience vs Eternity: That's easy, eternity died a long time ago!